zhullyb/monyhar/monyhar/styleguide/c++/c++.md

   * There is no `(c)` after `Copyright`.
   * `$YEAR` should be set to the current year at the time a file is created, and not changed thereafter.
-  * For files specific to Chromium OS, replace the word Chromium with the phrase Chromium OS.
+  * For files specific to Monyhar OS, replace the word Monyhar with the phrase Monyhar OS.
   * If the style changes, don't bother to update existing files to comply with the new style.
 For the same reason, don't just blindly copy an existing file's header when creating a new file, since the existing file may use an outdated style.
-  * The Chromium project hosts mirrors of some upstream open-source projects.
+  * The Monyhar project hosts mirrors of some upstream open-source projects.
     When contributing to these portions of the repository, retain the existing file headers.